 Eventually remains a chopper as an alternative.
 But where should they land if the roads are blocked with all these cars.

-Oh, one last thing: don’t drive during rush ours when all salary slaves are on their way.
+Oh, one last thing: don’t drive during rush hours when all salary slaves are on their way.

-So far, some information for poor travelers’ survival.
+So far, some information for poor travellers’ survival.
 Now to the real thing.

-Obviously, the very 1st place to visit is the Zocalo – the Plaza de Independencia.
+Obviously, the very 1st place to visit is the Zocalo – La Plaza de Independencia.
 The huge square with the National Palace on 1 side and the biggest cathedral of Latin America next to it.
-Thus the very center of Mexico.
+Thus, the very center of Mexico.

-Immediately you realize strange sounds and the smell of burning leafs.
+Immediately you realize strange sounds and the smell of burning leaves.
 No worries.
 This is just the corner with numerous “Aztec dancers” performing for the odd visitors of the Zocalo.

 At sunset, the ultimate event is the ceremony of lowering the huge flag in the middle of the square.
 Visibly they forgot to raise it in the morning, so the evening commemoration cannot take place.
 What a pity.